 Best Bluetooth Speaker for iPod touch iMore 2020

-Your iPod touch is a music listening machine and getting a good Bluetooth speaker to play your tunes lets you turn up the volume to any party.
-Whether you're looking for a speaker for your house, by the pool, or for a camping trip, here are the best Bluetooth speakers you can buy to complement your iPod touch.
+Your iPod touch is a music-listening machine and getting a good Bluetooth speaker to play your tunes lets you turn up the volume to any party.
+Whether you're looking for a speaker for your house, by the pool, or for a camping trip, here are the best iPod touch Bluetooth speakers you can buy.

 - Lots of power: Ultimate Ears Boom 3

 - Huge battery life: Fugoo Tough

 - Turn it up to 11: Marshall Stanmore II

 - Reliable and cheap: Anker SoundCore 2